chriswinnen/crc-blog/additional_learnings/LEAKED_SECRETS.md

 ![Hagrid regretting that he spilled the secrets](img/hagrid-harry-potter.png.gif "Don't worry Hagrid, it happens to the best of us...")

-Unintentional **secrets leaks** in git repositories or any version control for that matter, is one of the most prevalent root causes for initial access of threat actors.
+Unintentional **secrets leaks** in git repositories or any version control for that matter, are one of the most prevalent root causes for initial access of threat actors.
 According to the [GitGuardian](https://www.gitguardian.com/)'s State of Secret Sprawls 2025 report[^1], GitGuardian detected almost **24 million secrets** in public GitHub commits in 2024!
 [^1]: [The State of Secrets Sprawl 2025](https://www.gitguardian.com/state-of-secrets-sprawl-report-2025)